 git bisect to the commit where you upgraded the library, rather than having to cross-reference your build history with your library’s version history.

-This introduces ambiguity: > A: Hey, when did we fix that bug caused by the upstream library?
+A: Hey, when did we fix that bug caused by the upstream library?

 B: Oh, there’s no commit in git, it was just on Tuesday when they rolled out a new minor version and our builds magically stopped having the issue.